hasitha481/DeFiGuardian/DEMO_GUIDE.md

 A: The Envio indexer is configured but needs external deployment (requires Envio account signup).
 This is a 30-minute step outside the Replit environment.

 **Q: Can this protect my real funds?**
-A: The infrastructure is ready.
-With Envio deployment + user signing implementation, this becomes a fully production-ready security tool.
+A: YES!
+Real revocations are now working.
+Click "Revoke" on any event and sign with MetaMask.
+The system verifies the transaction on-chain before confirming.
+With Envio deployment for event monitoring, this becomes fully production-ready.

+**Q: How do real revocations work?**
+A: When you click "Revoke", MetaMask pops up for you to sign a real blockchain transaction.
+After you sign, the backend verifies the transaction succeeded on-chain and confirms the allowance is zero before marking it as revoked.
+Everything is verified - no trust required!

 **Q: How does auto-revoke work if accounts aren't deployed on-chain?**
 A: Currently simulated for demo.
 With bundler integration, it would use gasless UserOperations to revoke approvals without requiring gas from users.